Prescription weight loss that puts you first

 So, the drug itself probably isn’t making you miss a period, but associated weight loss could.

-Losing weight can impact these hormones, however, and Ozempic affects other hormones in your body like insulin and glucagon, which can lead to weight loss and improved blood sugar levels.
+But losing weight can impact these hormones.
+And Ozempic affects other hormones in the body, like insulin and glucagon, which can lead to weight loss and improved blood sugar levels.

-Ozempic and other semaglutide drugs affect hormones in your body, but does semaglutide affect your period?
+Ozempic and other semaglutide drugs, like Wegovy®, affect hormones in the body, but does semaglutide affect your period?
 Unfortunately, we don’t have a solid answer on that yet.

 Ozempic is still a relatively new drug, so there aren’t any studies looking into how it can affect menstruation.
 But from what we do know, there isn’t any evidence that Ozempic can cause changes to your period or menstrual cycle in general.

-More research is needed into Ozempic and periods.
-There aren’t any studies looking into semaglutide and menstrual cycle or period-related changes, so we can’t draw any solid conclusions on whether Ozmepic affects your period or not.
+• More research is needed into Ozempic and periods.
+There aren’t any studies looking into semaglutide and menstrual cycles or period-related changes, so we can’t draw any solid conclusions on whether Ozmepic affects your period or not.

-If you’re looking into other treatments, Ozempic is one option, but it’s not your only one.
-Other drugs, like metformin and topiramate, might help you on your weight loss journey.
+If you’re looking into other treatments, Ozempic is one option, but it’s not the only one.
+Other drugs, like Wegovy®, metformin, and topiramate, might help you on your weight loss journey.

 If you’re hoping to start your weight loss journey, take our free online assessment to learn more.